 To test the effect of the pollutant on genes of testosterone biosynthesis, rats were treated with and/or without TiO2 in presence or absence of NAC.
-The expression of ABP, 17 β -HSD, CYP17 α and aromatase were examined using RT-PCR analysis.
+The expression of ABP, $17\beta$ -HSD, CYP17 $\alpha$ and aromatase were examined using RT-PCR analysis.
 As seen in Fig. 2a, TiO2 induced significant decrease in ABP expression but in presence of NAC the suppression was normalized and increased.
 The down regulation in ABP expression was around 55% of normal expression.
-Also, NAC inhibited TiO2 induced 70% down regulation in aromatase expression that normalized in presence of NAC (Fig. 2b).
-Next, we examined the expression of CYP17 α that plays a role as a ratelimiting enzyme in the biosynthesis of steroid hormones.
-TiO2 induced 43% down regulation in CYP17 α expression in testis.
-Presence of NAC with TiO2 significantly normalized the expression of CYP17 α (Fig. 2c).
-Next, we tested the expression of 17 β -HSD, the enzyme responsible for conversion of androstenedione to testosterone.
+Also, NAC inhibited TiO2 induced 70% down regulation in aromatase expression that was normalized in presence of NAC (Fig. 2b).
+Next, we examined the expression of CYP17 $\alpha$ that plays a role in the biosynthesis of steroid hormones.
+TiO2 induced 43% down regulation in CYP17 $\alpha$ expression in testis.
+Presence of NAC with TiO2 significantly normalized the expression of CYP17 $\alpha$ (Fig. 2c).
+Next, we tested the expression of 17 $\beta$ -HSD, the enzyme responsible for synthesis of testosterone from androstenedione.

 Fig. 2.
-RT-PCR analysis of steroidogensis related gene expression after administration of either NAC or TiO2 alone or together in Albino rats.
+RT-PCR expression of steroidogensis related gene expression after administration of either NAC or TiO2 alone or together in Albino rats.
 NAC and TiO2 were administered for 3 months as described in materials and methods.
-RNA was extracted and reverse transcribed (3 μg) and RT-PCR analysis was carried out for of ABP, aromatase,CYP17α and 17β-HSD genes.
-Densitometric analysis was carried for 3 different rats. p<0.05 Vs control while # p<0.05 Vs NAC group and \$ p<0.05 Vs TiO
+RNA was extracted and reverse transcribed (3 μg) and RT-PCR expression was done for the changes in ABP, aromatase, CYP17α and 17β-HSD genes.
+Densitometric analysis was carried for 3 different rats. \p<0.05 Vs control while # p<0.05 Vs NAC group and \$ p<0.05 Vs TiO

 Fig. 3.
 Photomicrograph of testes of control, TiO2 and NAC administred rats.
 In (a), testes characterized by well organized seminiferous tubules (st), which consisted of spermatogonium (g), primary and secondary spermatocytes (s), spermatid(td) and spermatozoa (z); H&E .X40.
 In (b), fine collagen fibres with blood vesseles represent the interstitial CT between the seminiferous tubules (arrow).
 Masson trichrome X40.
-In (c), the rat testes showed positive PAS reaction in the basement membrane (thick arrow), sertoli cells () and spermatozoa (-),while faint PAS reaction was detected in the spermatogenic cells (arrow) PAS X 40.
+In (c), the rat testes showed positive PAS reaction in the basement membrane (thick arrow), sertoli cells (\) and spermatozoa (-), while faint PAS reaction was detected in the spermatogenic cells (arrow) PAS X 40.
 In (d).
 The testes of the Tio2 administerd group showed appotosis of sertoli cells (arrow) H&EX 40.
 In (e), numerous interstitial oedema spreaded between the seminiferous tubules (o) and appotosis of germinal layers were also detected (arrow), H&E X40.
 In (f), some seminiferous tubules showed decrease in the thickness of the germinal layer (arrows) with rare sperms (rz) and interstitial oedema (o) H&E X10.
 In (g), The testes in NAC and Tio2 administered rats showed partial improvement in the testicular cells while the congestion of the testicular blood vessels (C) and mild oedema (o) still persist PAS X40.
 In (h), the interstitial oedema was diminished in most of the seminiferous tubules while mild oedema still located in some parts of the interstital CT (o) and the general architecture of the testes was restored, H&EX40.

-As seen in Fig. 2d, 17β -HSD expression is down regulated in TiO2 administered rats and NAC normalized its expression.
+As seen in Fig. 2d, $17\beta$ -HSD expression is down regulated in TiO2 administered rats and NAC normalized its expression.
 The overall effect of NAC alone as seen in Fig. 2 is stimulatory for spermatogenesis related gene expression.